 Your next question comes from the line of Hale Holden from Barclays.
 Your line is now open.

-Hi.
-Good afternoon.
-I just had one big picture question, which is, you know, since you gave your guidance on the fourth quarter call, the one thing that's changed is the price of crude has come down a lot and the price of retail fuel has come down a lot.
-So I was wondering how that flows into the guy that you gave that you just reaffirmed and puts and takes around that in terms of positives or negatives.
+Hi, good afternoon.
+I just had one big picture question, which is since you gave your guidance on the fourth quarter call, the one thing that's changed is the price of crude has come down a lot and the price of retail fuel has come down a lot.
+So I was wondering how that flows into the guide that you gave that you just reaffirmed and puts and takes around that in terms of positives or negatives.

 Yeah, sure.
-So as you mentioned, we have taken a more constructive view on fuel margin for the year.
+So, yep.
+So as you mentioned, you know, we have taken a more constructive view on fuel margin for the year.
 As I mentioned, we're running 46 cents from April through May, first week of May.
 So that is obviously something we factored in.
-We've taken a step back a little bit in terms of some of the expectations for inside sales and gallons.
-We've taken those down a bit from our prior view, and we've also taken down OPEX, as you might imagine.
-We're being very, very careful with OPEX in this environment, as well as G&A. One of the things we haven't spoken about in detail yet is G&A is attached to the Dealerization Program.
-I already hinted about this in prior quarters that we do intend to lean out the G&A structure as we push more retail sites to the wholesale channel.
+We've taken a step back a little bit in terms of some of the expectations for inside sales and gallons, so we've taken those down a bit from our prior view, and we've also taken down OpEx, as you might imagine.
+We're being very, very careful with OpEx in this environment, as well as G&A. One of the things we haven't spoken about in detail yet is our G&A attached to the dealerization program.
+Ari's hinted about this in prior quarters that we do intend to lean out the G&A structure as we push more retail sites to the wholesale channel.
 If you look at our press release, you'll see that the G&A, excluding an accrual on legal, was down a couple million dollars year on year.
-So again, I don't want you to be taking that specific number, but you should be expecting us to be a little more aggressive on G&A as well.
-So a little bit back on gallons and merge sales, more constructive on CPG, and more aggressive on OPEX and G&A.
+So, again, I don't want you to be, you know, taking that specific number, but you should be expecting us to be a little more aggressive on GNA as well.
+So, you know, a little bit back on gallons and merge sales, more constructive on CPG, and more aggressive on OPEX and GNA.

-Just as a follow-up, the inside sales and gallons, that's more of like a weaker consumer view.
-And then the G&A is something, as you get further into the Dealerization Plan, maybe that gets a little bit more heavy in terms of cutting there.
+So, just as a follow-up to that, The inside sale in gallons, that's more like a weaker consumer view.
+And then the G&A is something, you know, as you get further into the utilization plan, maybe that gets a little bit more heavy in terms of cutting there.

 I think that's a fair way to look at it, yes.

 Great.
 Thank you so much.
-I appreciate it, fellows.
+I appreciate it, fellas.

 You're welcome.
 Thank you.
-There are no further questions at this time.
-I will now turn the call over to Ari Kotler.
+If there are no further questions at this time, I will now turn the call over to Ari Kotler.
 Please proceed.

 Thank you very much, everybody, for participating this afternoon.
 I really appreciate that.
-As I mentioned earlier, the Fueling America campaign that we started in stores on Merge Well, this is a big initiative for us, especially as we go, as we move into 100 days of summer.
-And as I said, with those promos and with those campaigns, we hope to see more customers in our stores, at the pump.
+As I mentioned earlier, you know, Fueling America campaign that we started in stores on MerchWealth.
+This is a big initiative for us, especially as we go, as we move into 100 day of summer.
+And as I said, with those promos and with those campaigns, we hope to see more customers in our stores at the pump.
 And we hope to see you guys soon.
 Thank you very much.
 Good evening.

 Ladies and gentlemen, this concludes today's conference call.
 Thank you for your participation.
 You may now disconnect.